justinww04/code-help-exchange/README.md

 This is a propject I am starting.

-this project will integrate ai to help with questions that go unanswered- working on
+this project will integrate ai to help with questions that go unanswered- working on - wokring on the api pull requests showing

 This project will bring Software Devs together by allowing them to upload problems they are stuck on and allowing one another to help solve problems.